 “Urgh…...”
 Terra got goosebumps of disgust.
 “You were like a goose being prepared for foie gras, weren’t you...”

-“Fawa?
-Agoos?
-I don’t really know what that means, but well, I guess it was something like that.”
-Diode made a precise stab into a slice of duck-like with her fork, but frowned and put it back on the plate.
-“They decided that my body is like this because I’m sick, you know?
-Even though I didn’t ask to be weighed to begin with.”
+“Fwah bra?
+Goops?
+I don’t really know what you're talking about, but well, I guess so.”
+Diode made a precise stab into a slice of duck-like with her fork but frowned and put it back on the plate.
+“They decided that my body looks like this because I have a disease.
+I didn’t even ask to be weighed to begin with.”

 “A-are you okay?
 After that, uh, pregnancy encouragement...”

-“Ahh, I escaped by pressing the air leak alarm, that blocked their pursuit.
+“Ahh, I escaped by pressing the air leak alarm, that cut off their pursuit.
 Personally, I felt that they weren’t treating me like a human.”

 “Exaggeration?”